xami-app/xami-app.github.io/public/docs/getting-started.md

 # Getting Started

+> ATTENTION: This page is currently lorem ipsum: **Nothing written here is true nor does it make any sense**

 Welcome to the documentation site!
 Below you will find instructions on how to get started with the software.
 The guide is divided into three main sections: User, Admin, and Developer.
 Select the section that best fits your role.

 ## USER